VitalLabs/TAC/ansible/README.md

 ##Ad Hoc Playbooks:

-Eaxmple: ansible-playbook -vvvv -i ./inv/ depploy-app-deploy.yml
+Example: ansible-playbook -vvvv -i ./inv/ depploy-app-deploy.yml

 deploy-app-deploy.yml:  This installs the Switchboard app via the app-deploy role and restarts the server.